-- Library collections should be inventoried each year. - □ Circulation and cataloging can continue during the inventory process. - □ The Professional Development Center has Dolphin and Panther Scanners available for check-out. - □ Charge your PHD batteries for about 8 hours prior to using.
-If your PHD beeps and displays the message "low battery"; it's time to recharge. - □ Inventory Problem Forms Download this form from the Appendix section of this handbook or make your own.
+Library collections should be inventoried each year.
+Circulation and cataloging can continue during the inventory process.
+Charge your PHD batteries for about 8 hours prior to using.
+If your PHD beeps and displays the message "low battery"; it's time to recharge.
+Inventory Problem Forms - Download this form from the Appendix section of this handbook or make your own.